ewynx/sway-money-box/README.md

 The easiest way to have everything simulateously up to date + easy switching between versions is with [fuelup](https://fuellabs.github.io/fuelup/master/).

 To use Sway, the Rust toolchain must be installed.
-This can be done withj [rustup](https://rustup.rs/).
+This can be done with [rustup](https://rustup.rs/).

 ## Write Smart Contract